The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Introduction

-This complex interplay calls for tighter chemo-dynamical constraints combining chemistry and orbital dynamics.
+This complex interplay calls for tighter chemodynamical constraints combining chemistry and orbital dynamics.
 Further theoretical insight into the complexity of the bulge structure comes from simulations by \citet{Saha2012}, who showed that even a low-mass, initially non-rotating classical bulge can be dynamically transformed by angular momentum exchange with the Galactic bar.
-In their high-resolution N-body models, this process spins up a spheroidal bulge through resonant and non-resonant interactions reshaping it into a fast-rotating, radially anisotropic, and triaxial structure with cylindrical rotation.
-This “classical bulge-bar,” embedded within the larger boxy bulge formed from the disc, may leave distinct dynamical signatures observable today.
-These results, along with many others in the literature \citep[e.g.,][and references therein]{BlandHawthorn2016,Zoccali2024}, reinforce the need for robust, orbit- and chemistry-based constraints in bulge studies, as purely positional analyses (e.g., using only Galactic coordinates) are insufficient to disentangle the diverse, co-spatial populations now known to occupy the inner Galaxy.
+In their high-resolution N-body models, this process spins up a spheroidal bulge through resonant and non-resonant interactions, reshaping it into a fast-rotating, radially anisotropic, and triaxial structure with cylindrical rotation.
+This 'classical bulge-bar', embedded within the larger boxy bulge formed from the disc, may leave distinct dynamical signatures observable today.
+These results, along with many others in the literature \citep[e.g.][and references therein]{BlandHawthorn2016,Zoccali2024}, reinforce the need for robust, orbit- and chemistry-based constraints in bulge studies, as purely positional analyses (e.g. using only Galactic coordinates) are insufficient to disentangle the diverse, co-spatial populations now known to occupy the inner Galaxy.

-In summary, collectively, these studies reveal the MW bulge as a chemically and dynamically intricate system where multiple populations coexist within the same spatial volume but differ in orbital and chemical properties.
-Disentangling these requires comprehensive chemo-orbital analyses -- the objective of our ongoing work leveraging {\it Gaia}, APOGEE, distances and {\it Gaia} RVS data to place new constraints on the bulge´s formation and evolution within a unified chemodynamical framework.
+In summary, collectively, these studies reveal the MW bulge as a chemically and dynamically intricate system where multiple populations co-exist within the same spatial volume but differ in orbital and chemical properties.
+Disentangling these requires comprehensive chemo-orbital analyses -- the objective of our ongoing work leveraging {\it Gaia}, APOGEE, distances, and {\it Gaia} RVS data to place new constraints on the bulge’s formation and evolution within a unified chemodynamical framework.